LorenWedderburn/LorenWedderburn/README.md

 <h2 align="center">About Me</h2>
 <p align="center">
-I'm a passionate Full Stack Developer with experience building responsive web applications using modern technologies.
+I'm a passionate Front-End Developer with experience building responsive web applications using modern technologies.
 I love working on projects that solve real-world problems, optimizing code, and continuously learning new tools and frameworks.
 </p>

 ---